QuinnDamerell/OctoPrint-OctoEverywhere/docker-readme.md

 - Install [Docker and Docker Compose](https://docs.docker.com/compose/install/linux/)
 - Clone this repo
-- Edit the `./docker-compose.yml` file to enter your environment vars
+- Edit the `./docker-compose.yml` file to enter your environment information.
 - Run `docker compose up -d`
 - Follow the "Linking Your Bambu Connect Plugin" to link the plugin to your account.